 The Good Life (Psalm 128)

-Big Idea: The good life is found in fearing and obeying God, and living this way leads to flourishing for both ourselves and others.
+Big Idea: A fulfilling life comes from fearing and obeying God, and living this way brings happiness to oneself and others.

 Every Sunday morning, I watch the cross-Canada train go by my window.
 4,466 kilometers.
 4 nights and 4 days.
 Scenic views through the Rocky Mountains.
 I’ve always wanted to take that trip.
 I’m pretty sure I would enjoy it.